Employee Resignation Announcement (with Email Samples)

 How to Make an Employee Resignation Announcement (resignation announcement email to staff)

-If you haven’t already done so, start by immediately informing your HR team about the departing employee.
-Call a quick meeting and let the employee’s department know about the resignation.
+If you haven’t already done so, immediately inform your HR team about the departing employee.
+Call a quick meeting and notify the employee’s department about the resignation.
+Keep the resignation announcement email professional and brief – there’s no need to write a lengthy letter

-1. Who you are sending the email to:
+1. Who are you sending the email to

-Address the email to the employees department or the whole organization, depending on who you wish to inform first
+Address the email to the employee’s department or the whole organization, depending on who you wish to inform first.

-2. Get straight to the point:
+2. Get straight to the point

-3. Why they are leaving:
+3. Why they are leaving

-4. Name and date:
+4. Name and Date

 5. What’s going to happen next